GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 # Reinforcement Learning for Drone Navigation and Pump Localization

-This project is built as part of paper "Exploring Unknown Environments with Uppaal STRATEGO: Safe Reinforcement Learning for Navigation and Pump Localization" presented at [SEFM 2025](https://sefm-conference.github.io/2025/).
+This project is built as part of the paper "Exploring Unknown Environments with Uppaal STRATEGO: Safe Reinforcement Learning for Navigation and Pump Localization" presented at [SEFM 2025](https://sefm-conference.github.io/2025/).

 ## Authors